I

 Remember.
 Your abortion is your business and no one else’s.
 You have a right to silence guaranteed by the Fifth Amendment.
 Abortions performed outside of the state are not reportable to police.

 By the time the Examiner paid Maginnis’ clinic a visit, she was already a well-known figure in San Francisco, and a pro-choice thorn in the side of anti-abortionists across the country.
-In 1962, Maginnis had started the Society for Humane Abortion (SHA).
+In 1962, Maginnis had started the Citizens Committee for Humane Abortion Laws, which was later renamed the Society for Humane Abortion (SHA).
 In 1964, she co-founded the Association to Repeal Abortion Laws (ARAL), alongside Rowena Gurner and Lana Phelan Kahn.
-(It was the precursor to today’s NARAL Pro-Choice America.)
+(It was a precursor to today’s NARAL Pro-Choice America.)
 Maginnis, Gurner and Kahn were such a force to be reckoned with that they earned the nickname ‘The Army of Three.’